 2018-10-28, 14:45–15:30, Saal 1

-This interdisciplinary talk aims to reflect on a solution for resolving key tensions between providing personalized services and the right to privacy, by envisioning new human-centric personal data ecosystems (PDEs) in which personal data can only be collected and processed under the control of the data subject.
+This interdisciplinary talk aims to reflect on a solution for resolving key tensions between providing personalized services and the right to privacy, by envisioning new Cognitive Human-centric Personal Data Ecosystems (C/CH-PDEs) in which personal data can only be collected and processed under the control of the data subject.

 In parallel, a movement - often associated with the term “MyData” - has emerged in the civil society with the goal to put individuals in control of their personal data.
 One of the major adoption barriers for such platforms, however, has been the difficulty individuals face in acquiring their personal data from data controllers.
-In this talk after introducing the technical aspects of the “human-centered" personal data ecosystems, we discuss how the new rights under the GDPR could drive the emergence of such ecosystems, in which individuals' roles are no longer limited to that of passive "data subjects", but in which they become active stakeholders that have access to, exercise control over, and create value from their personal data.
+In this talk after introducing the technical aspects of the Cognitive Human-centered Personal Data Ecosystems, I discuss how the new rights under the GDPR could drive the emergence of such ecosystems, in which individuals' roles are no longer limited to that of passive "data subjects", but in which they become active stakeholders that have access to, exercise control over, and create value from their personal data.
 Finally, some of the sociotechnical drivers and barriers of cognitive human-centric personal data ecosystems will be discussed.